StephenHanzlik/EnosJava/README.md

 For the React front end see: https://github.com/StephenHanzlik/Front_End

-For the beta version see: https://safe-reef-75908.herokuapp.com/
+For the deployed beta version see: https://safe-reef-75908.herokuapp.com/

 ## Front End Deploy: